piesrtasty/Rails-ToDos/README.md

 Go to http://localhost:3000 to open the application.

-## Installation
+## Running The Tests

-The first time, creare the test database.
+The first time, create the test database.

 <code>bundle exec rake db:test:prepare</code>